Claudio Cisullo: Career

 Since 1984, Claudio Cisullo has founded a total of 26 companies in various business fields.

 Claudio Cisullo is Chairman and owner of CC Trust Group AG, which he founded in 1997 as a family office and as an investment and management company.
 Their scope of activities includes private equity, corporate development, management, and consultancy, both in our home market and internationally.

-In 2014, Cisullo founded Chain IQ Group AG and since then has held the position of Executive Chairman.
+In 2014, Cisullo founded Chain IQ Group AG and has since held the position of Executive Chairman.

 He is the founder and Chairman of "The Circle", an international networking platform (club) for billionaires.
-Cisullo is considered an excellent global networker.

 Mandates

 While directing the investment activities of CC Trust Group, Claudio Cisullo holds multiple mandates as strategy advisor and Board Member of several international organizations.
 He is a member of the Board of Directors of Ringier AG, one of the biggest European media companies, since 2013 and he is a member of the Foundation Board of the Law and Economics Foundation for the promotion of the degree of "Master in Law and Economics" at the University of St. Gallen.
-In 2014, Cisullo founded Chain IQ Group and since then has held the position of Executive Chairman.
-In 2017 he founded ACC Investments SRL and in 2019 ACC One Holding AG, two companies in property development and management, both of which he serves as Chairman.
-In May 2021 he has been elected as Chairman of the Board of Directors of the Romanian award-winning, premium segment, green property developer One United Properties.
+In 2017, he founded ACC Investments SRL and in 2019 ACC One Holding AG, two companies in property development and management, both of which he serves as Chairman.
+In May 2021, he was elected as Chairman of the Board of Directors of the Romanian award-winning, premium segment, green property developer One United Properties.
 Claudio Cisullo has been a shareholder and Member of the Board of Directors of One United Properties since 2020 and has recently become the third largest shareholder of the company.
 As of 2024, Claudio Cisullo holds dual roles as an investor and a Board Member at Artex AG.